hansbastiaan/427-complex-state/README.md

 Created with CodeSandbox

-//CHALLENGE: Make the code in App.jsx work.
+# CHALLENGE: Make the code in App.jsx work.

-//The final app should have a single contact
-//with fName, lName and email.
+The final app should have a single contact with fName, lName and email.

-//HINT: You'll need to apply the following things you learnt:
+### HINT: You'll need to apply the following things you learned:

-//1.
-Using JS Objects with state.
+1. Using JS Objects with state.
-//2.
-Making use of previous state when changing state.
+2. Making use of previous state when changing state.
-//3.
-Working with forms in React.
+3. Working with forms in React.
-//4.
-Handling events
+4. Handling events